-The Aquatint Swimming Pool Paint is a high-performance durable emulsion paint with water-resistant properties.
+Aquatint Swimming Pool Paint is a high-performance durable emulsion paint with water-resistant properties.
 It is non-hazardous and resists the growth of mould and algae.
-Safe for use in fish ponds.
-The Aquatint is easy to apply and is a quick-drying emulsion for plaster walls and ceilings, rendered and concrete surfaces of swimming pools below the waterline.
+Aquatint is easy to apply and is a quick-drying emulsion for plaster walls and ceilings, rendered and concrete surfaces of swimming pools below the waterline.

-Note: Aquatint is not suitable for liner pools, ceramic glazed tiles, mosaic, rubber, butyl rubber, asphalt bituminous or metal surfaces.
+Note: Aquatint is not suitable for fish ponds, liner pools, ceramic glazed tiles, mosaic, rubber, butyl rubber, asphalt bituminous or metal surfaces.

 Surfaces to be coated must be clean, dry and free from any material that might affect adhesion, remove loose flaking or friable material.